-- Inflation expectations play a crucial role in an inflation target monetary regime. - There is a growing strand of literature about inflation expectations and their determinants: - Mainly concentrated on the expectations made by professional analysts. - Generally focused in monetary policy decisions, the policy stance, and communication issues. - Does fiscal policy affect inflation expectations made by price setters (i.e. firms)? - If it does, then fiscal policy can have an impact on monetary policy even in the absence of fiscal dominance (i.e. monetary financing of fiscal deficits).
+- Inflation expectations play a crucial role in an inflation target monetary regime. - Monetary authorities aim to anchor inflation expectations to the values that are targeted in order to ensure price stability. - Inflation expectations may be affected by fiscal, determining an interdependence between fiscal and monetary policies, different from the classical fiscal dominance argument. - Does fiscal policy affect inflation expectations made by price setters (i.e. firms)? - If it does, then fiscal policy can have an impact on monetary policy even in the absence of fiscal dominance (i.e. monetary financing of fiscal deficits).